sinsopheak/sinsopheak.github.io/privacy.md

  <p>We may share personal information with third parties who provide services to sinsopheak.com such as subscription processors, analytics tools, and email delivery services.</p>

  <h5>Cookies</h5>
  <p>In order to provide the website along with its services and functionalities, we may place cookies on you as well as partner with third parties including email delivery services.
-Cookies may be used to allow for smooth loading and rending of the website and for other activites such as providing you with subscription service.</p>
+Cookies may be used to allow for smooth loading and rendering of the website and for other activites such as providing you with subscription service.</p>

  <h5>Privacy Policy Amendments</h5>
  <p>From time to time, we may amend or update this privacy policy.</p>